How to set up customer service as a small business

 Think about your business’s culture and values.
 How do you want to let these reflect in your customer interactions, so you will stand out from your competition?
 Is it because of your speed, your sense of innovation, your friendliness and approachability, or something else entirely?

-Tone of voice is an important component of this.
+Your tone of voice should be an important component of your customer service strategy.
 You have likely already thought about the tone of voice you want to use in your marketing efforts.
 But how are you going to integrate this into your customer service communications as well?
 For example, are your customers tech-savvy people who are comfortable with jargon and complicated explanations?
 Or will you keep your tone of voice lighter and approachable?
 And will you address your customers in a more formal or informal way?

 Another thing to consider is the use of jokes and humor in your customer communications.
 Particularly in the case of social media interactions, a funny quip by a company can easily go viral.
 However, this also has the potential to go badly wrong.